 Offering up the same formula as the G37 Sedan, however, isn't bad at all—provided you're not attached to the latest in-car technology.
 With a 328-horsepower, 3.7-liter V-6 and a quick-shifting seven-speed automatic transmission—very similar to what you'll find in the newer Q50—the Q40 is fundamentally quick and responsive; meanwhile excellent steering and firm suspension tuning bring great driver control, with dynamics and poise that truly make it one of the best-handling sport sedans at any price.

-Standard features on the 2015 Infiniti Q40 will include leather upholstery, eight-way power heated front seats, Shodo aluminum trim, electroluminescent gauges, the Intelligent Key system, a Bluetooth hands-free calling interface, and 17-inch alloy wheels.
+Standard features on the 2015 Infiniti Q40 include leather upholstery, eight-way power heated front seats, Shodo aluminum trim, electroluminescent gauges, the Intelligent Key system, a Bluetooth hands-free calling interface, and 17-inch alloy wheels.
 Major options on the Q40 include a Bose Studio on Wheels sound system, a rearview camera, and a hard-drive-based navigation system with voice recognition.

 The Q40 may be bench-sitting for 2015, with a new, smaller model waiting in the wings.
 Or the Q40 badge might be fleeting.
 We'll update this page as soon as Infiniti gives us a better idea of why this model is being kept alive and for how long it will stick around.
 For now, it offers a tried and true sport sedan at a better price.
 It likely will be replaced by the Q30, a new model that will be based on Mercedes-Benz's MFA architecture—it underpins the CLA-Class four-door coupe and GLA-Class baby crossover.
 The new car will also share engines with Mercedes.